codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 Fortunately your test might catch that extra `0` you added and you can revert your change.
 No fear.

 ### Taking a step back
+The technique of taking a step back from a situation is a skill that is not just appropriate for creating and designing software.
+However, in a software context it can be practised by methods such as the below:

+* having breaks during pairing sessions to reflect on what was done in the last session
+* taking time to review the design of a codebase/system at regular intervals
+* before rushing to merge some code, spending some time reading your code, analysing it
+* get someone else's view on your code/decision (feedback)

+Now if this all sounds simple, there is a good reason for this.
+It is simple to explain but often people find this difficult in practice.
+For example, factors such as an inflated ego could mean that one rushes their code to be merged, without accepting the fact that it could be in a better place first.

+It is important to note for readers not to take this advice to the extreme.
+Don't spend 10 days agonising over the name of a method/function, or spend months reviewing the design of your system.
+Of course, everything depends on context and spending 10 days agonising over the name of a method might be acceptable if you are a maintainer of a library where the public interfaces you provide to your consumers are of paramount importance.
+It depends!